jbcodeforce/aws-organization-play/README.md

 ### Testing the IAM solution

-Need to test the user in devops group can list S3 bucket on the target accounts for example.
+Need to test the follwing user story:

+> As `Bill` user from the `devops` group, I want to list S3 bucket on the `cust-A1` accounts so that I can verify users in this account have uploaded files.

 The test steps look like:

-* Configure user
+* Configure user to access AWS CLI and assume the role of the target account

     ```sh
     # with the user key in the .aws/config
     aws configure --profile Bill
-    aws sts assume-role --role-arn "arn:aws:iam::813165465392:role/UpdateApp" --role-session-name "Bill-Update"
+    aws sts assume-role --role-arn "arn:aws:iam::<account-id-cust-A1>:role/UpdateApp" --role-session-name "Bill-Update"
     ```

     Output looks like: